Highlights of the annual business

 KGPA Annual Meeting 2020

-Treasurer's report – Kay Demoss has provided a financial statement through September 30, 2020.
-Please review and vote to "Accept" or "Not Accept".
+Treasurer's report – Kay Demoss provided a financial statement through September 30, 2020.
+The Treasurer Report was accepted.

-2019 KGPA Annual Business Minutes- This is the minutes from the 2019 Annual Business Meeting.
-Please review and vote to "Accept" or "Not Accept".
+2019 KGPA Annual Business Minutes- The minutes from the 2019 Annual Business Meeting were accepted.

 John and I met in 2014 and we're excited to learn we both wanted to raise cattle and goats.
 I had retired in 2012 from my work as an attorney for the local government in Lexington, and John was just retiring from a long career as a truck driver.
 I had a small farm in Harrison County and John had 200 acres in Adair County.
 We built a house on his farm and settled in to start building our business, Heiland Farms (heilandfarms.com).
 In 2018 we made it a family business, getting married here on the farm in June.